-Additional Medicare Tax withholding applies only to employee compensation in excess of these thresholds in a calendar year.
+Additional Medicare Tax withholding applies to wages, compensation and self-employment income in excess of these thresholds in a calendar year.
 These thresholds are not inflation-adjusted, and thus they apply to more employees each year.

 This added tax raises the wage earner's Medicare portion of FICA on compensation above the threshold amounts to 2.35 percent; the employer-paid portion of the Medicare tax on these amounts remains at 1.45 percent.

 The Additional Medicare Tax should not be confused with the Alternative Minimum Tax on high incomes, which does not involve mandatory payroll withholding.

 Benefit Payments Rise Marginally

 Monthly Social Security and Supplemental Security Income (SSI) benefits for more than 65 million Americans will increase just 0.3 percent in 2017, the SSA also announced.
 The Social Security Act ties the annual cost-of-living adjustment (COLA) to increases in the Consumer Price Index, as determined by the Department of Labor's Bureau of Labor Statistics.

 The maximum Social Security benefit for workers retiring at full retirement age in 2017 will be $2,687 per month, up from $2,639 per month in 2016.

 The SSA estimates that the average monthly Social Security benefits payable in January 2017 for all retired workers will be $1,360, up only $5 from the 2016 average payment of $1,355.
 While the 2017 benefit increase is small, SSI recipients had no cost-of-living adjustment in 2016 due to low inflation.
 Social Security benefits rose by 1.7 percent in 2015.